Sensitivity analysis under the $f$-sensitivity models: a distributional robustness perspective: Acknowledgement

+$f$-divergence is often used to characterize discrepancy between distributions~\citep{renyi1961measures,morimoto1963markov,csiszar1964informationstheoretische,liese2006divergences,rahman2016f}.
+In our work, we use a quantity similar to $f$-divergence to measure the deviation of the odds ratio from $1$, hence characterizing the overall magnitude of the selection bias caused by unmeasured confounding.
+This in turn leads to the bounded $f$-divergence between the conditional distribution of the counterfactuals and that of the observations under our model, while the covariate distributional shift is identifiable from the data.
+To the best of our knowledge, this type of distributional shifts have not been studied before.

-Our work also finds connection to a line of work estimation, inference and learning under various types of distributional shifts, e.g., $f$-divergence, outside the task of inferring causal effects, including~\citet{duchi2021learning} which studies the empirical risk minimization problem when the joint distribution of $(X,Y)$ shifts within an $f$-divergence ball, \citet{si2020distributional} which studies the policy learning for contextual bandits under unknown marginal distribution shifts, \citet{gupta2021s} that studies the estimation and inference of statistical parameters under distributional shifts in certain directions, etc. As we work under distinct type of (conditional) distributional shifts, we need a different set of tools than theirs.
+By connecting sensitivity analysis to distributionally robust optimization, this works is also related to a line of work on estimation, inference and learning under various types of distributional shifts, e.g., $f$-divergence, outside the task of inferring causal effects.
+Among them,~\citet{christensen2019counterfactual} places bounds on the marginal distributions of hidden variables in structural equation models;~\citet{andrews2020informativeness} studies parameter estimation when the joint distributions of variables are within an $f$-divergence ball;~\citet{duchi2021learning} studies the empirical risk minimization problem when the joint distribution of $(X,Y)$ shifts within an $f$-divergence ball; \citet{si2020distributional} studies the policy learning for contextual bandits under unknown marginal distribution shifts; \citet{gupta2021s} studies the estimation and inference of statistical parameters under distributional shifts in certain directions, etc. The new class of robust inference problems in our work is different from the settings of these works.
+We also develop a set of tools for estimation and inference under this new type of distributional shifts.

-Finally, the post-hoc adjustment method we propose to deal with nuisance components is also generally connected to a vast body of missing data literature with unknown missing mechanisms, although in different contexts and with different details.
-In particular, we use the cross-fitting~\citep{schick1986asymptotically,zheng2011cross,chernozhukov2018double} technique to mitigate the error in nuisance component estimation; the technique of bias correction using a different dataset under covariate shift is also related to and inspired by~\citet{jin2021one}.
+Finally, because the covariate shifts need to be estimated, we propose a debiasing technique to obtain root-$n$ rate of inference when the nuisance components are estimated with slower convergence rates.
+This is also generally connected to a vast body of missing data literature with unknown missing mechanisms, although in different contexts and with different details.
+In particular, we use the cross-fitting~\citep{schick1986asymptotically,zheng2011cross,chernozhukov2018double} technique to mitigate the error in nuisance component estimation; bias correction using a different dataset under covariate shift is also related to and inspired by the transductive inference technique in~\cite{jin2021one}.